fyang3/InTune/index.md

 This is a five-day curriculum with each day as follows:

+Day1: Organic Music with InTune
+Day2: Magenta Demo1
-* Day1: Magenta
+Day3: Magenta Demo2
-* Day2: Intro to Teachable Machine
+Day4: Intro to Teachable Machine
-* Day3: Teachable Machine with Musical Instruments
+Day5: Teachable Machine with Musical Instruments
-* Day4: Organic Music with InTune Model
-* Day5: Capstone Project Presentation Day
+Day6: Capstone Project Presentation Day